 I can almost guarantee if you do this, when your turn comes, they’ll be paying attention, too.

 How to Get Noticed on Twitter by Getting Personal

-At the end of the day, Twitter is a great tool for expanding your network as an indie author if your people are using the site.
-Follow some my guidelines and I think you’ll be astounded at the positive effect on your longterm book promotion efforts.
+At the end of the day, Twitter is a great tool for expanding your network as an indie author if your target audience is using the site.
+Follow my guidelines and I think you’ll be astounded at the positive effect on your longterm book promotion efforts.